iTwin/appui/docs/changehistory/NextVersion.md

     <i className="icon icon-placeholder" />
     ```

   - `ConditionalIconItem` class.
 Use `React.ReactNode` type instead.
 Consumers should use conditional rendering to render different icons.
-Additionally, a newly added `useConditionalValue` hook can be used if the consumer prefers to continue using the sync UI events.
+Additionally, a newly added `@itwin/appui-react#useConditionalValue` hook can be used if the consumer prefers to continue using the sync UI events.

     ```tsx
     // Before